luyadev/luya/docs/guide/concept-hooks.md

 });
 ```

-As the {{luya\Hook::on}} method can be called multiple times the hook iteration array contains now 4 elements which can be rendered as following:
+As the {{luya\Hook::iterate()}} method can be called multiple times the hook iteration array contains now 4 elements which can be rendered as following:

 ```php
 <ul>